Utility frequency: 400 Hz

-Power frequencies as high as 400 Hz are used in aircraft, spacecraft, submarines, server rooms for computer power, military equipment, and hand-held machine tools.
+Power frequencies as high as 400 Hz are used in applications where small size and light weight are priorities; aircraft, spacecraft, submarines, server rooms for computer power, military equipment, and hand-held machine tools.
 Such high frequencies cannot be economically transmitted long distances; the increased frequency greatly increases series impedance due to the inductance of transmission lines, making power transmission difficult.
 Consequently, 400 Hz power systems are usually confined to a building or vehicle.

 Transformers, for example, can be made smaller because the magnetic core can be much smaller for the same power level.
 Induction motors turn at a speed proportional to frequency, so a high-frequency power supply allows more power to be obtained for the same motor volume and mass.
 Transformers and motors for 400 Hz are much smaller and lighter than at 50 or 60 Hz, which is an advantage in aircraft and ships.
 A United States military standard MIL-STD-704 exists for aircraft use of 400 Hz power.

 Stability

+Electric clocks

+The reasonably constant frequency of the electric power grid is used by some electric clocks to accurately maintain their time.
+In practice, the exact frequency of the grid varies around the nominal frequency, reducing when the grid is heavily loaded, and speeding up when lightly loaded.
+However, most utilities will adjust generation onto the grid over the course of the day to ensure a constant number of cycles occur.